La Junta, Colorado

 La Junta HOON-tə is a home rule municipality in, the county seat of, and the most populous municipality in Otero County, Colorado, United States.
 The city population was 7,322 at the 2020 United States census.
 La Junta is located on the Arkansas River in southeastern Colorado 68 mi east of Pueblo.
-The city is home to Otero College and hosts the annual Tarantula Fest.
+The city is the home of Otero College and hosts the annual Tarantula Fest.